Showdown (AFL): Notable matches

 — Jason Dunstall's live call of the flight of Jordan Dawson's game winning set shot.

 Results

-Showdown Results (AFL)
+AFL Showdown results

 The two clubs sometimes meet in preseason fixtures, such as the first meeting between the two clubs in 1992; however, these are not official Showdowns and do not contribute to the official statistics of the fixture.
 While the AFL draw is not a complete double round robin it is designed each year to include two Showdowns in recognition of its significance and gate drawing power.
 For the 2020 season only, there was only one Showdown due to the premiership season being shortened to 17 rounds due to the COVID-19 pandemic.